Prince Luigi Amedeo, Duke of the Abruzzi: Arctic expedition

 Later the duke himself wrote about his stay in Arkhangelsk: "Our departure was set for July 12.
 Early in the morning the church was open to us and we, although being Catholic, were allowed to join the mass.
 In the afternoon all the dogs were brought back on board to their kennels.
 In the evening the Stella Polare put out and was escorted by two steamers down the Dvina.
 I still remained on shore, as well as Doctor Cavalli, in order to spend the evening together with our Italian friends.
 Next evening we left Arkhangel’sk.
 During the whole journey we saw flags being hoisted to welcome us..."

 Twenty men took part in the expedition, among them Captain Umberto Cagni, Lieutenant F. Querini and Doctor A. Cavalli Molinelli.
-They planned to go to Franz Joseph Land, in the Arctic wilderness, to establish a camp in which to stay during wintertime and, afterwards, to reach the North Pole by dogsled across the frozen sea.
+They planned to go to Franz Joseph Land, in the Arctic wilderness, to establish a camp in which to stay during winter time and, afterwards, to reach the North Pole by dogsled across the frozen sea.

 Prince Luigi Amedeo established the winter camp on Rudolf Island.
 The expedition was to start at the end of the Arctic night.
-The duke lost two fingers during winter because of the cold, which made it impossible for him to join the trip by sled.
+The duke lost two fingers during winter because of the cold, which made it impossible for him to join the trip by sledge.
 He left the command over the pole expedition to Captain Cagni.
-On 11 March 1900 Cagni left the camp and reached latitude 86° 34’ on 25 April, setting a new record by beating Nansen's result of 1895 by 35 to 40 km.
+On 11 March 1900, Cagni left the camp and reached latitude 86° 34’ on 25 April, setting a new record by beating Nansen's result of 1895 by 35 to 40 km.
 Cagni barely managed to return to the camp on 23 June.
 On 16 August Stella Polare left Rudolf Island heading south and the expedition returned to Norway.
-During the expedition the northern coast of Rudolf Island and two other islands were explored and measured.
+During the expedition, the northern coast of Rudolf Island and two other islands were explored and measured.

 Later years

 In 1906, inspired by Henry Morton Stanley's last wishes, the Duke led an expedition to the Ruwenzori Range (5,125 m), in Uganda.
 He scaled sixteen summits in the range, including the six principal peaks.
 One of them, Mount Luigi di Savoia, bears his name.
 The highest peak was reached on 18 June 1906.

 His next great expedition, in 1909, aimed to climb K2 in Karakoram.
 A team led by Prince Luigi Amedeo reached a height of 6,250 m on the ridge.
 The standard route up the mountain (formerly known as K2's East Ridge) climbs today on the Abruzzi Spur.

-In an attempt on Chogolisa he and his companions again failed to reach the summit, but set a world altitude record, a height of approximately 7,500 m (24,600 ft) before turning around just 150 m below the summit due to bad weather.
+In an attempt on Chogolisa, he and his companions again failed to reach the summit, but set a world altitude record, a height of approximately 7,500 m (24,600 ft) before turning around just 150 m below the summit due to bad weather.